JackPotat0/jackpotat0.github.io/docs/game.md

 Story/Plot: Mostly a rehash of FFX.
 The plot felt pretty empty and flat as there are no enough background to the "pilgrimage" unlike FFX with elaborate world building.
 It almost felt random.
 There are simply not enough to keep me to care about the main plot on an emotional level.
 They tried to present the theme of "sacrifice", but fails to present it in a meaningful way, in other words, amateurish.
 To be fair the concept is not bad and can definitely shine but it fell into the wrong hands.
 The ending is a mess, it just comes up at nowhere and reveals more plot points that's never referenced before and expects player to care.
 But luckily for how little there is, the main quest is really short, so players can end this snorefest quicker.

 Characters: The cast almost collected all the weaknesses in different casts in various JRPGs and put them together.
 Lack of relevancy after own arc (and their arcs are as generic as it gets!), no memorable exchanges, one beat personality, you name it.
 It is like Lunar SSS, but the cast is now boring.
 I tried very hard but it is impossible to be attached to any of the characters.
 We have: the silent protagonist that gets no interesting options and just there for plot reasons, Setsuna a.k.a Mary Sue, the plot dumper, the annoying kid, and a bunch of others.
-And I am sure the devs did not realize that looking like Auron does not automatically makes him cool like Auron.
+A character looking like Auron does not automatically makes him cool like Auron.

 Gameplay: I get the devs wanted to create the authentic 90s experience, but you cannot just ignore some modern QoL like auto text scroll/cutscene skip (unless the dialogue is as good as Bug Fables/Trails) and faster walking speed.
 Momentum system is a decent twist to the CT base system.
 The skill and equipment system can be a bit more streamlined.
 The controls are sometimes unresponsive while moving.